 The outcome of preclinical testing and earlier-stage clinical trials may not be predictive of the success of later-stage clinical trials.
-Tovinontrine and any other product candidates we may develop may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies or having successfully advanced through initial clinical trials.
-For example, in our SCD clinical trials, tovinontrine may not be effective at increasing red blood cell biomarkers that include HbF, F-cells, hemoglobin, and reducing reticulocytes, indirect bilirubin, and LDH.
-Furthermore, in our SCD clinical trials, tovinontrine may not impact adhesion/white blood cell markers such as P-selectin, E-selectin, or VCAM.
-Even if tovinontrine successfully increases or decreases, as applicable, these biomarkers in clinical trials, such increase or decrease may not result in overall clinical benefit.
-A lack of clinical benefit may be due to insufficient dosing or for other reasons.
-Additionally, any positive results generated in our Phase 2a, OLE or Ardent Phase 2b clinical trial of tovinontrine in adults with SCD would not ensure that we will achieve similar results in larger, pivotal clinical trials or in clinical trials of tovinontrine in adolescent and pediatric populations with SCD.
-We face similar risks in our development of tovinontrine in areas outside of SCD, including β -thalassemia and HFpEF, as well as in development of other product candidates we may develop.
-Several companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in preclinical testing and earlier-stage clinical trials, and we cannot be certain that we will not face similar setbacks.
+Any product candidates we may develop may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies or having successfully advanced through initial clinical trials.
+For example, data from the interim analysis in our Ardent Phase 2b clinical trial of tovinontrine in SCD did not replicate our previously observed positive vaso-occlusive crisis data from our Phase 2a and OLE clinical trials of tovinontrine in SCD.
+Similarly, data from the interim analysis in our Forte Phase 2b clinical trial of tovinontrine in β -thalassemia showed no meaningful benefit from treatment with tovinontrine as compared to placebo, despite previous positive preclinical data for tovinontrine in β -thalassemia.
+In April 2022, we discontinued the Ardent and Forte trials as well as the further development of tovinontrine in SCD and β -thalassemia.

+Several companies in the pharmaceutical and biotechnology industries have suffered similar setbacks in late-stage clinical trials even after achieving promising results in preclinical testing and earlier-stage clinical trials, and we cannot be certain that we will not face similar setbacks in any future product development we may pursue.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
 Furthermore, the failure of any product candidate to demonstrate safety and efficacy in any clinical trial could negatively impact the perception of any other product candidates then under development and/or cause the FDA or other regulatory authorities to require additional testing before approving any other such product candidates.